codesharedot/quantum-resistant-ledger-price/README.md

-# storm price
+# ocean-protocol price

-Gets the storm price with Python (from JSON).
+Gets the ocean-protocol price with Python (from JSON).

 https://pythonbasics.org